Æthelstan Half-King

 Æthelstan Half-King (fl.
-932 – 956) was an important and influential Ealdorman of East Anglia who interacted with five kings of England, including his adopted son King Edgar the Peaceful.
-Many of Æthelstan's close relatives were also involved in important affairs, but soon after the death of King Eadred in 955, he left his position and became a monk at Glastonbury Abbey.
+932 – 956) was an Ealdorman of East Anglia who served five kings of England, including Edgar, who was brought up by Æthelstan's wife Ælfwynn, following the death of Edgar's mother.
+He was called the "half-king" because he was respected so highly that kings were said to depend on his advice.
+Many of Æthelstan's close relatives were also involved in important affairs.
+Soon after the death of King Eadred in 955 he left his position and became a monk at Glastonbury Abbey.

 Origins

 Æthelstan was the son of Æthelfrith, an Ealdorman who held lands in Somerset, Berkshire, and Middlesex.
 His mother was Æthelgyth, daughter of Æthelwulf.
-His elder brother Ælfstan and his younger brothers Æthelwold and Ædric or Eadric, were Ealdormen of south and east Mercia, Kent and central Wessex, respectively. Æthelfrith was an ealdorman in Mercia in the late ninth and early tenth centuries.
+His elder brother Ælfstan and his younger brothers Æthelwold and Ædric were Ealdormen of south and east Mercia, Kent and central Wessex, respectively. Æthelfrith was an ealdorman in Mercia in the late ninth and early tenth centuries.

 Career

 Æthelstan seems to have been appointed Ealdorman of East Anglia and other parts by King Æthelstan in about 932.
 The lands King Æthelstan gave him had mostly been part of the Danelaw which had only been forced out of the area after the Battle of Tempsford in Bedfordshire fifteen years earlier in 917. Æthelstan's brother Ælfstan inherited his father's ealdormandom but died in 934. Æthelwold became an ealdorman in 940 and Eadric in 942.

 Æthelstan and his family were supporters of the monastic reforms of Saint Dunstan which introduced the Benedictine rule to Glastonbury.
 Both Glastonbury, and Abingdon Abbey, were endowed by Æthelstan.

 Æthelstan's wife was named Ælfwynn.
 Her family came from the East Midlands.
 She was foster-mother of King Edgar of England. Ælfwynn's lands would later endow Ramsey Abbey, refounded by Bishop Æthelwold of Winchester, Bishop Oswald of Worcester, and Æthelstan's son Æthelwine.